tremho/thunderbolt/.aJournal/app-construction.md

     model.setAtPath('testValues.mainLabel', 'Hello, World!')
 }
 ```
+___All the above is working at this point on 2/26/21___
+_Note that current Appcore is creating a model with mainLabel and it shouldn't,
+so we need to add that to app code in the example_

 _Note that the above needs to change a bit so we create the model before
 setting a value_

+---
 Then change it so that we declare the model in `core/app` code that
 runs on startup so we don't have to do it awkwardly in the first page.
+---

 ##### Bringing in the app bar
 Introduce the app bar and have hello world triggered by a menu action